 Hi All, UL Soccer has a very strong presence on Campus, and an equally strong pedigree in University soccer.
 For 1st Year students, we have the Harding Cup to aim for, where we will be using our Harding Superleague to identify players for this squad.
 The Harding Superleague is an 8 week long internal league for 1 year students only.
 We also cater for senior men with our Collingwood and Crowley squads, which both take part in the CUFL against other top colleges.
 Monday is our main training day, and all sessions are based on the new all weather pitches at Cappavilla.
 Our main form of communicatuon is from our facebook groups which you can use this to keep updated on various things such as training times/matches and general footie banter!
 Female students are also catered for, and the UL team have an immense reputation in the WSCAI, winning numerous titles over the years.Beginners are always welcome, as this is key to the development of our female squad.
 Feel free to contact us to gain more info on the club or use the website to get involved.
 Our email address is firstname.lastname@example.org and look for us at UL Soccer Club Official Page on Facebook!
 Students who wish to join should sign up on UL Wolves to the Soccer Club and then bring the membership fee to the next training/trial or meeting for your membership to be activated.
 We hope to see you all participating in soccer club activities in the new season!
 UL Soccer Club Committee

 Being based near the Atlantic coast means that some of the best dive sites in Ireland and the World are right on our doorstep!
 In fact the University boasts one of the few 50m swimming pools in Ireland, which gives us an added advantage for confined water training.
 We offer internationally recognised qualifications in diving as well as the opportunity to take part in diving related courses including Oxygen Administration, First Aid and Boat Handling.
 We have also acquired our own boat, the Plassey Bird, and we are always trying out new dives spots, including visits to our faithful regulars such as the beautiful Kilkee, the awe-inspiring Cliffs of Moher, and we even try our hand at examining wrecks from Cork to Donegal, be it boats or World War Submarines!
 Or even if you just want to check out the marine life in shallow depths we have something for everyone.
 Our club is recognised for its high standards, its commitment to training, and its love for diving.
 If you are interested or a little unsure, check out our stand at the recruitment drive and talk to one of our members.
+We're also on Facebook, Instagram and Youtube, so have check us out there to see some of the things the club gets up to.
 We look forward to diving with you!
-Check us out at @ http://subaqua.csn.ul.ie

-Now that we have you attention, we are the UL Wolves swim team!
-We train on Mondays and Wednesdays at 10PM in the arena.
-Our competitive swimmers also have an extra training at 8AM on Friday mornings in the 50m format!
-We also meet during the week for casual sessions via our Facebook Page!
+Now that we have you attention, we are the UL Wolves Swim Club!
+(ULSC).
 We cater for everyone!
 From the causal swimmer who just wishes to work off the beer belly and make some friends to drink more beer with, to of course the competitive swimmer, bread to race for the wolf pack!
-When you join our team you will have to complete a swim test to assess you ability, to ensure you join the right group and meet club standards.
+When you join our team you will have to complete a swim test to assess your level of ability, just to ensure you are comfortable in the water.
 We do not accept learners swimmers at this point in time, as we are here to coach, not teach.
-We compete at masters galas so everyone can compete!!!
-As well as varsities and organise fun galas and colours days.
+We are after all a club.
+The club trains 4 times each week; Monday (8:50 - 9:50PM) Wednesday (8:50 - 10:50PM) Thursday (8:50 - 9:50AM) Friday (8:00 - 8:50AM) Our Monday and Thursday sessions caters for all ability, while our other 2 sessions poses a tougher training session for those looking to develop their swimming skills further!
+Keep an eye on our Facebook Page too (Link in the Club Details), often swimmers will go for a swim themselves mentioning it to the group for anyone else who might like to join!
+Throughout the year we attend various competitions and host multiple events for people to get to know each other that bit more, and help develop the club further!
+We are all super friendly and waiting for you to jump right in!
 So come down, get wet and give swimming ago!
 The Swim Team.

 The University of Limerick TaeKwonDo Club is the longest running martial arts club on campus at present.
 Highly competitively successful last year saw members compete at almost a dozen different competitions a home and abroad winning regional, provincial and national accolades.
 Taekwondo is a korean martial art, which, translated literally, means "Art of Hand & Foot Fighting".
 It is one of the most complete martial arts available to the practitioner, incorporating hand and foot techniques, take-downs, ground fighting, self defense and endurance training.
 Whether you are looking to get fit, compete, learn some self defense or just have a good time and make some new friends the UL TKD club is for you!
 The UL TKD club is an ITF taekwondo club and accepts members from all federations including the WTF.
 The club trains 2 nights a week in the PESS Building on campus.
 Training times are Monday 18.00 – 20.00 and Thursday 18.50 -20.15 this term.
 Check out our Facebook Page at facebook.com/ul.taekwondo!
 Or more information can be obtained from our website http://www.tkdo.ul.ie or by emailing firstname.lastname@example.org.
 Hope to hear from you soon!